dqndel1on/dqndel1on/README.md

-- 👋 Hi, I’m @dqndel1on
+- 👋 Hi, I’m @dqndel1on.
-- 👀 I’m interested in React, Blockchain, Web3, Solidity
+- 👀 I’m interested in React, Blockchain, Web3, Solidity.
+- I am buidling my own projects before I apply for jobs.
-- 🌱 I’m currently learning Blockchain, Web3, and Solidity
+- 🌱 I’m currently learning Blockchain, Web3, and Solidity.
-- 💞️ I’m looking to collaborate on any blockchain related projects
+- 💞️ I’m looking to collaborate on any blockchain related projects.

 <!---
 dqndel1on/dqndel1on is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.